MindSKKU/NNE/Assignment1GradingResult.md

 # Assignment1 Results

-This is the evaluated results based on your answer source code.
+This is the test case results by using your answer source code.
+If you passwd every test case, your score will be 100point.
+Otherwise, we will check your .ipynb file how did you understand the assignment.
+If your understanding looks enough, we will give full score.

 If you want to complain, visit our lab.

 ### Metrics
 - Time: running time